alphagov/govwifi-smoke-tests/README.md

 Running the tests
 -----------------

 The tests run in a headless browser inside a Docker container.
-You need to provide some environment. variables:
+You need to provide some environment variables:

 - `GW_USER` - a email address that can sign in to the admin
 - `GW_PASS` - the associated password
 - `GW_2FA_SECRET` - the secret contained in the QR code when setting up 2FA
+- `SUBDOMAIN` - the subdomain for your particular environment e.g. `wifi` or `staging.wifi`

 Particularly when running in an automated remote way, these credentials should be for a dummy organisation/account, with limited access.